BECOME A DMV DEMOCRACY FELLOW

 Learning Life is a Washington, DC-based nonprofit lab devoted to innovating education, democracy and diplomacy by spreading learning in everyday life beyond school walls.
 In our increasingly interconnected yet divided world, we develop innovative learning communities in order to widen and deepen participation in democracy and diplomacy.

-With this mission in mind, we run two programs.
-The Family Diplomacy Initiative (FDI) connects families worldwide across lines of country, class, race and religion via the internet to share and learn together with an eye to training family diplomats to advocate for a more caring world.
 Our DMV Democracy Learning Community (DMV DLC) is a nascent association of individuals and organizations in the Washington DC or DC-MD-VA (DMV) metro area working together to strengthen democracy by developing engaging events, products, services and spaces that nurture fun, learning, networking, collaboration and wider, deeper citizen participation.
 More about DLCs here.

 About the Democracy Fellows

-Benefits include: (a) making meaningful connections with many professionals working in democracy-related fields; (b) enriching your understanding of democracy, community and education; (c) contributing to an innovative initiative to strengthen democracy in the nation’s capital region that can serve long-term as an international model; and (d) from Paul Lachelier, a reference, recommendation letter, and informational interview connections upon request, given satisfactory performance of the Fellow’s duties.
+Fellows are volunteers.
+Benefits include: (a) making meaningful connections with professionals working in democracy-related fields; (b) enriching your understanding of democracy, community and education; (c) contributing to an innovative initiative to strengthen democracy in the nation’s capital region that can serve long-term as an international model; and (d) from Paul Lachelier, a reference, recommendation letter, and informational interview connections upon request, given satisfactory performance of the Fellow’s duties.

 Applicants We Are Looking for and How to Apply